rupali317/intro-component-sign-up-form/README.md

 ### Continued development

-- Improve the performance by monitoring the metrcis from PageSpeed Insights (especially Total Blocking Time).
+- Improve the performance by monitoring the metrics from PageSpeed Insights (especially Total Blocking Time).

 ### Useful resources